INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Experimental Evaluation

 \subsection{Dataset and Baselines}

 \textbf{Simulation Dataset.} To evaluate whether semantic maps can support complex logical queries, we construct a dataset \textbf{HM3DSem-SQR} from HM3D-Sem~\cite{ramakrishnan2021hm3d}, that stresses compositional reasoning rather than simple object recall.
 Unlike random sampling benchmarks, we employ human expert teleoperation to generate realistic exploration trajectories with synchronized sensor streams.
-Based on the trajectories, we manually constructed 36 trajectories (one per scene) and 6084 indexed instructions tailored to the characteristics of human commands and stress different requirements of a semantic map.
-Basic spatial relations (A-C) evaluate the need for a \textbf{Structured} multi-level topology.
-Negation queries (D) and descriptive queries (E) test whether the map is \textbf{Semantically Rich} enough to ground abstract concepts. descriptive queries (E), Ambiguous instructions (F) examine whether the system supports \textbf{Interpretable} reasoning beyond embedding similarity (Figure \ref{fig:queries}).
+Based on this, we manually construct 36 trajectories (one per scene) and 6084 indexed instructions tailored to the characteristics of human commands and stressing different requirements of a semantic map.
+Basic spatial relations (A-C, $\approx$ 40.4\%) evaluate the need for a \textbf{structured} multi-level topology.
+Negation queries (D, $\approx$ 26.8\%) and descriptive queries (E, $\approx$ 10.0\%) test whether the map is \textbf{semantically rich} enough to ground abstract concepts.
+Ambiguous instructions (F, $\approx$ 22.8\%) examine whether the system supports \textbf{interpretable} reasoning beyond embedding similarity.
+More details can be found in the appendix.

-\textbf{Realworld Dataset.} We manually collected data from three real-world environments and designed 80 queries, evaluating the success rate through manual assessment in real scenes.
-The camera trajectory was obtained from front-end SLAM system, while depth information was computed from a Livox LiDAR, providing the RGB-D stream and poses as input to our system.
-More details can be found in supplementary materials.
+\textbf{Real-world Dataset.} We manually collected data from three real-world environments and designed 80 queries, evaluating the success rate through manual assessment in real scenes.
+The camera trajectory was obtained from the front-end SLAM system, while depth information was computed from a Livox LiDAR, providing the RGB-D stream and poses as input to our system.
+More details can be found in the appendix.